FASTER DELIVERY

 The 1951 Nocaster is prized by collectors and guitar enthusiasts for its unique features, including a single-cutaway ash body, a maple neck, and a distinctive twangy sound that has become synonymous with country and rockabilly music.

-This guitar has had it's body refinished and it's neck oversprayed.
-It has also had a refret with jumbo frets and it's fingerboard re-radius to 9.5".
+This guitar has had its body refinished and its neck oversprayed.
+It has also had a refret with jumbo frets and its fingerboard re-radiused to 9.5".
 It has replaced pots and caps from 1988.
 It plays and sounds fantastic, and comes with its original (but recovered) hard case.

 Fender Nocaster 1951, Butterscotch